tiger5942/kraftyguru/README.md

 I am creating a website for my wife
 This page is to show off her talents in sewing
-I’m not sure if we will be selling any of these products
+I’m not sure if we will be selling any of the products or when I will be adding them Sofar I have just used this page for testing to see how different things work

 Info about this project